 You can reconcile the events of most back issues of Spider-Man with the character’s current backstory.
 This can’t be done in the current DC Universe, in which Lois Lane never learned Superman’s identity, Cyborg was a founding member of the Justice League, Tim Drake was never Robin, and Supergirl just arrived on Earth.
 And it’s further complicated by titles which do explicitly reference earlier storylines, such as Green Lantern, currently more than seventy issues into Geoff Johns’s run on the title.
 As my ranking of the first five issues of the New 52 titles indicates, DC accomplished a lot of things with the reboot.
 A clear backstory isn’t one of those things.

 If you count the Flash monthly and the Rebirth mini-series, Flashpoint was the conclusion to Geoff Johns’s 23 issue run on the series.
 And you could argue that it read better as part of a coherent whole than One More Day did as the conclusion to JMS’s run of Amazing Spider-Man, playing off themes established in the Flash: Rebirth mini-series, such as Barry Allen’s relationship with his mother, and Zoom’s decision to change the past.
 Time travel and journeys to different realities had been a part of the Flash since the Silver Age, so it’s something that’s not surprising in this particular title.

-Regarding set-up, it’s worth noting that Flashpoint affected most of DC’s regular titles.
+It’s worth noting that Flashpoint affected most of DC’s regular titles.
 At least it was a Spider-Man story that undid Peter and Mary Jane’s marriage.
 But it has to be odd for a Superman fan that the character’s marriage was erased in a Flash mini-series.
-There wasn’t any warning in that title that Superman’s JLA teammate would ultimately erase his relationship with Lois Lane.
+There wasn’t any warning in that title that Superman’s Justice League teammate would ultimately erase his relationship with Lois Lane.